CivicActions/ssp-toolkit/docs/controls/SA.md

 ##### AWS

 In this architecture, encryption mechanisms are employed for data at rest and in transit.
 For data at rest, AES-256 Server Side encryption is employed for data stored in Amazon S3, and Amazon RDS databases.
-For data in transit, to protect against exposure of any cleartext data transmitted deliberately (upload/download) or incidentally during interactive systems management operations, Amazon S3 object access can only be conducted over encrypted sessions via TLS; the bastion host, EC2 instances and associated security groups are configured for encrypted SSH sessions only.
+For data in transit, to protect against exposure of any cleartext data transmitted deliberately (upload/download) or incidentally during interactive systems management operations, Amazon S3 object access can only be conducted over encrypted sessions via TLS; the bastion host, Amazon EC2 instances and associated security groups are configured for encrypted SSH sessions only.
 For web user access, the Elastic Load Balancing (ELB) employs a TLS endpoint.

 AWS built-in features employ TLS for AWS Management Console sessions, AWS API calls, and AWS Command Line Interface connections.